How Oil and Gas Companies Can Reduce Royalty Payment Delays with Better Owner Data

 Petrofly supports royalty payment control through:

-Cleaner owner records: Maintain owner, address, tax, document, payment preference, and status information in a more organized structure.
+Maintain owner, address, tax, documents, payment preferences, and status in a more organized structure.

-Division order readiness: Track DOI details, signature status, supporting documents, decimal interests, effective dates, and payment impact.
+Track DOI details, signatures, documents, interests, effective dates, and payment impact.

-Payment hold visibility: Show why a payment is held, what action is needed, who should follow up, and whether the hold is ready for release.
+Show why a payment is held, what action is needed, who follows up, and whether it is ready for release.

-Dedicated support and faster follow-up: Petrofly’s team can assist after rollout with data cleanup, workflow updates, document organization, reporting refinements, and payment-related questions.
+Petrofly assists after rollout with data cleanup, workflow updates, document organization, reporting refinements, and payment questions.

 Software Turns Owner Data into Payment Discipline